 Trek gradient: Moderate

-The trek begins with 40 minute climb through the mixed forests leading out towards the open meadows and base of the big climb to the top.
+The trek begins with a 40-minute climb through the mixed forests of Oak and Rhododendrons leading towards the open meadows and base of the big climb to the top.

-There is an entire panorama of open mountains as you reach to the summit.
-You will see Mana, Neelkanth, Nanda Ghunti, Chaukhambha, Nilgiri, Mandir, Trishul, Maitoli and high mountains stretching all the way to the Panchachuli range.
+When you reach the summit, You will see Mana, Neelkanth, Nanda Ghunti, Chaukhambha, Nilgiri, Mandir, Trishul, Maitoli, and high mountains stretching to the Panchachuli range.

 Altitude: 10,440 ft. to 7,600 ft. via 10,935 ft.